mmcgraw73/TNGBL./README.md

 #### what is TNGs?

+please know this is a WIP in the EARLY stages - im aware its buggy as ga swamp land

 _TNGs/tangibles/a thing that is perceptible by touch._

 a vanilla JavaScript MVC application created for collectors that aims to make categorizing and documenting your collection as easy as possible.